necobra/naukma_schedule/README.md

 ## Used libraries

-- `pandos` - manipulation of data in excel
+- `pandos` - Powerful data structures for data analysis, time series, and statistics